luhuimao/morgan/book/src/programs.md

 tells the runtime who is allowed to access the data and how.
 Unlike a file, the account includes metadata for the lifetime of the file.
-That lifetime is expressed in "tokens", which is a number of fractional native tokens, called *lamports*.
+That lifetime is expressed in "tokens", which is a number of fractional native tokens, called *difs*.
 Accounts are held in validator memory and pay "rent" to stay there.
 Each fullnode periodically scan all accounts and collects rent.
-Any account that drops to zero lamports is purged.
+Any account that drops to zero difs is purged.

 If an account is marked "executable", it will only be used by a *loader* to run programs.
 For example, a BPF-compiled program is marked executable and loaded